dgerabagi/data-curation-environment/flattened_repo.md

 3.  **User Input:** The user is prompted to describe their project's vision and goals in the "Project Scope" text area.
 4.  **Generate Prompt & Artifacts:** The user clicks a button, e.g., "Generate Initial Artifacts Prompt".
 5.  **Backend Process:**
     *   The backend `PromptService` constructs a unique `prompt.md` file using the user's scope and a set of bundled template artifacts.
+The prompt will explicitly instruct the AI to generate code files wrapped in `<file path="..."></file>` tags.
     *   Crucially, it also creates the `src/Artifacts` directory if it doesn't exist, and then creates an empty `src/Artifacts/A0.
 DCE Master Artifact List.md`.
     *   It then notifies the frontend that the process is complete.
 6.  **Transition to Cycle 1:** Upon notification, the frontend automatically reloads its state.
 Since `A0` now exists, the `HistoryService` returns Cycle 1, and the UI transitions to the main PCPP interface, ready for the user's first real cycle.
 7.  **User Action:** The user takes the generated `prompt.md` and uses it with their preferred LLM.
-8.  **First Iteration:** The user pastes the AI's response (which should contain the new planning artifacts) back into the PCPP's "Cycle 1" tab, and the standard iterative workflow begins.
+8.  **First Iteration:** The user pastes the AI's response (which should contain the new, correctly formatted file artifacts) back into the PCPP's "Cycle 1" tab, and the standard iterative workflow begins.
 9.  **(C142) Return to Cycle 0:** If the user is on Cycle 1, they can click the "previous cycle" (`<`) button.
 This will navigate them back to the Cycle 0 onboarding view, allowing them to modify their initial project scope and regenerate the prompt.

 ## 3. Technical Implementation